dddappp/sui-blog-example/README.md

 #### Update Articles

+You can update an article like this: (Note that the first argument after --args is the object ID of the article, please replace it with the actual value.)

 ```shell
 sui client call --package 0xdc93d426b0a5ceaa8a883776c34370f83af72df528e8c9229a4febe2dc1b3b60 --module article_aggregate --function update \
 --args 0xd31224eac22bfd66de709d521f337acf65a026e5fe16218ceae3a1843df5eaec \"Hello\" '"My friends."' \
 --gas-budget 10000000
 ```

+You can use the Sui Client CLI to query information about an object like this:

 ```shell
 sui client object 0xd31224eac22bfd66de709d521f337acf65a026e5fe16218ceae3a1843df5eaec
 ```

 #### Delete Articles

+You can delete an article like this: (Note that the first argument after --args is the object ID of the article, please replace it with the actual value.)

 ```shell